ageron/handson-ml2/README.md

     $ git clone https://github.com/ageron/handson-ml.git
     $ cd handson-ml

-If you want an isolated environment, you can use [virtualenv](https://virtualenv.readthedocs.org/en/latest/):
+If you want an isolated environment (recommended), you can use [virtualenv](https://virtualenv.readthedocs.org/en/latest/):

     $ virtualenv env
     $ source ./env/bin/activate

 There are different packages for TensorFlow, depending on your platform.
-Please edit `requirements.txt` using your favorite editor, and make sure only the right one for your platform is uncommented.
+Please edit `requirements.txt` and make sure only the right one for your platform is uncommented.
 Default is Python 3.5, Ubuntu/Linux 64-bits, CPU-only.

+Also, if you want to go through chapter 16 on Reinforcement Learning, you will need to [install OpenAI gym](https://gym.openai.com/docs) and its dependencies for Atari simulations.

-Then install the required python packages using pip:
+Then make sure pip is up to date, and use it to install the required python packages:

+    $ pip install --upgrade pip
     $ pip install --upgrade -r requirements.txt

+If you prefer to use [Anaconda](https://www.continuum.io/), you can run the following commands instead:

+    $ conda install -c jjhelmus tensorflow=0.10.0
+    $ conda install -c conda-forge jupyter_contrib_nbextensions

 If you want to install the Jupyter extensions, run the following command: